kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 How to build a simple topology
 ******************************

-Now that you have installed and enabled only NApps used by this tutorial you must turn on the |mininet|_ service.As said earlier we need build a simple network using two switches and two hosts.
+Now that you have installed and enabled only NApps used by this tutorial, you must turn on the |mininet|_ service.
+We will build a simple network, using two switches and two hosts, being each host connected to one switch, and also we need to define that the switches will work on the OpenFlow 1.0 protocol.

-To do this we will use the command below:
+To do this use the command below:

 .. code-block:: bash